Techtonica/curriculum/projects/mern-pern-project.md

-# Full-Stack Project: Animal Sighting Tracker
+# Full-Stack PERN Project: Animal Sighting Tracker

 ### Introduction
 You've now learned how to create a full-stack app with a React frontend, Node/Express backend, and Postgres database (PERN).
 This project is to practice putting it all together by building a fairly simple app from start to finish.